How to Maximize Curb Appeal with Commercial Landscape Design

 Your organization’s outdoor landscaping can be a great way to promote your brand or messaging in subtle ways.

-One of the most notable examples of this is with Walt Disney World—it’s common to see not only sculptures and hardscape features that look like the company’s characters, but also flower beds shaped like their famous logo and best-known characters to provide a complete brand experience.
+One of the most notable examples of this is with Walt Disney World.
+It’s common to see not only sculptures and hardscape features that look like the company’s characters but also flower beds shaped like their famous logo and best-known characters to provide a complete brand experience.

 While you don’t necessarily need to spring for topiaries shaped like your brand’s logo or mascot, finding subtle ways to marry your branding and landscaping can improve your organization’s brand recall.